Barleead/Exoplanets/README.md

    Answer the question, "Does one type of equipment over another, make a difference in how easily a planet could be discovered?"

-   Discuss data regarding possibility of life on other planets.